filecoin-project/lotus/documentation/en/cli-lotus-miner.md

    --extension value       try to extend selected sectors by this number of epochs, defaults to 540 days (default: 1555200) --from value            only consider sectors whose current expiration epoch is in the range of [from, to], <from> defaults to: now + 120 (1 hour) (default: 0)
    --max-fee value         use up to this amount of FIL for one message. pass this flag to avoid message congestion. (default: "0")
-   --new-expiration value  try to extend selected sectors to this epoch, ignoring extension (default: 0) --only-cc               only extend CC sectors (useful for making sector ready for snap upgrade) (default: false) --really-do-it          pass this flag to really renew sectors, otherwise will only print out json representation of parameters (default: false)
+   --max-sectors value     the maximum number of sectors contained in each message message (default: 0) --new-expiration value  try to extend selected sectors to this epoch, ignoring extension (default: 0) --only-cc               only extend CC sectors (useful for making sector ready for snap upgrade) (default: false) --really-do-it          pass this flag to really renew sectors, otherwise will only print out json representation of parameters (default: false)